 Lastly, you will find cognitive diversity with teams of varying specialties in which teams aren’t segregated by skillset but by their project.
 Where engineering can work with sales and they both work with customer service.
 Teams will consist of different backgrounds, perspectives, experiences, gender, race, ethnicity, orientation.
 Each person viewing the world through a different lens bringing a fertile outlook.
 There will be an empathetic debate where people listen first to understand, they challenge where they disagree, and the focus remains on the idea, not the messenger.

-You may ask yourself on why I should care, don’t we live in a capitalist market and the companies that figure it out are the ones that will survive?
+You may ask yourself why I should care, don’t we live in a capitalist market and the companies that figure it out are the ones that will survive?
 The companies that fail to create will eventually crumble, die, and leave a workforce carnage of the unemployed.
-We are spending a third of our lives at work that is too much time to spend pretending to be a version of you, let alone a future that you want your children to endure.
+We are spending a third of our lives at work.
+That is too much time to spend pretending to be a version of you, let alone a future that you want your children to endure.

-From a macro and organizational level to look at your hiring practices and the make-up of your teams, your departments, and organization to see how have you done in hiring diversely.
+From a macro and organizational level to look at your hiring practices.
+Look at the make-up of your teams, your departments, and organization to see how have you done in hiring diversely.
 Does everyone look and talk the same?
 Does everyone have a similar life story?
 Have you hired for fit where people get along and things seem to operate smoothly?
 The next time you hire someone, you don’t have to be bold and risky.
-Hire someone who is a complete opposite of yourself and encourage them to bring their full self to work, not the self they think you want them to.
+Hire someone who is a complete opposite of yourself.
+Encourage them to bring their full selves to work, not the self they think you want them to.